-Statement of Practice 6.3: Rating ctive planning and reciprocal communication with family and community stakeholders so that students' strength and needs are identified and used to augment learning.
-Highly Effective a) The school staff respects, acknowledges, and validates the diversity of the existing knowledge and culture held by families and community members and provides a space to celebrate the diversity. b) The school staff provides opportunities for purposeful, strategic and authentic dialogue about school achievement, development and improvement in all pertinent languages so that all parents can participate in the dialogue. c) The school staff regularly communicates and solicits family feedback concerning student achievement, needs, issues and concerns using multiple, interactive communication paths in all pertinent languages so that student achievement is increased.
-Effective a) The school staff respects and acknowledges the diversity of the existing knowledge and culture held by families and community members. b) The school staff communicates about school issues and concerns in all languages so that all parents are aware of the communication. c) The school staff regularly communicates with families concerning student achievement information using multiple tools in all pertinent languages so that student achievement is increased.
+Rating The school engages in effective planning and reciprocal communication with family and community stakeholders so that students' strength and needs are identified and used to augment learning.
+Highly Effective a) The school staff respects, acknowledges, and validates the diversity of the existing knowledge and culture held by families and community members and provides a space to celebrate the diversity. b) The school staff provides opportunities for purposeful, strategic and authentic dialogue about school achievement, development and improvement in all pertinent languages so that all parents can participate in the dialogue. c) The school staff regularly communicates and solicits family feedback concerning student achievement, needs, issues and concerns using multiple, interactive communication paths in all pertinent languages so that student achievement is increased. \boxtimes Effective a) The school staff respects and acknowledges the diversity of the existing knowledge and culture held by families and community members. b) The school staff communicates about school issues and concerns in all languages so that all parents are aware of the communication. c) The school staff regularly communicates with families concerning student achievement information using multiple tools in all pertinent languages so that student achievement is increased.
 Developing a) The school staff is aware of the diverse culture and is developing a plan to cultivate an understanding of the diversity and needs of the community. b) The school staff sends communications out to families and provides translations upon request. c) The school disseminates information to families about students during scheduled parent-teacher conferences and provides translations upon request.
 Ineffective a) The school staff has not made efforts toward recognizing all cultural groups that make up their community. b) The school staff communicates with families without considering translation needs. c) The school sends summative student information to families at the end of the year and does not consider translation needs.
 Please indicate the evidence used to determine the rating.
 Check all that apply.
-Classroom Observations - # Visited: Interviews with Students - #: Interviews with Support Staff - #: Interviews with Teachers - #:35 Interviews with Parents/Guardians - #: 20 Other: If the SC OP rating is Effective , De eveloping or Ineffective, please provide a response in the areas below.
-Actions in this area to be taken to improve the identified subgroup(s) student performance levels.
-Continue to provide translation where necessary for parents and families Describe the district resources to be used to implement the actions in this area to improve the identified subgroup(s) student performance levels.
+Classroom Observations - # Visited: Interviews with Students - #: Interviews with Support Staff - #: Interviews with Teachers - #:35 Interviews with Parents/Guardians - #: 20 Other: If the SC OP rating is Effective, De eveloping or Ineffective, please provide a response in the areas below. this area to be taken to he identified subgroup(s) Continue to provide translation where necessary for parents and families Encourage participation in district wide PTO initiative student performance levels.
+Encourage school staff to regularly communicate with and solicit family feedback concerning student achievement, needs, issues and concerns using multiple, interactive communication paths in all pertinent languages so that student achievement is increased.
+Describe the district resources to be used to implement the actions in this area to improve the identified subgroup(s) student performance levels.
 Bilingual staff gives of their time and expertise to engage our non-English speaking community.
 Continue to hire bilingual staff whenever possible.
-Describe the professional development activities planned to support the implementation of the actions in this area.
+Technology; email, phones, etc. Describe the professional development activities planned to support the implementation of the actions in this area.
 All parents are invited and encouraged to join committees and attend school functions.
 Translation is available.
+During faculty meetings, reinforce with staff create positive contacts with parents, guardians and community members; on-going administrative professional development related to reciprocal communication; professional articles and journals for use during faculty meetings and professional learning communities related to effective planning and reciprocal communication.